michalhercik/exploring-music-genre-classification/readme.md

 ## Abstract

-In this work I put together few scripts to extract features from dataset, train three neural network models (MLP, CNN, LSTM) and predict genres for given files.
+In this work I put together few scripts to extract features from a dataset, train three neural network models (MLP, CNN, LSTM) and predict genres for a given files.
 It was my first experience with music analysis and as the main source of information I used Valerio Velardos [series](https://youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf&si=TJ67v4J0N-aiQoKJ) about deep learning for audio.
-In next sections I will show how to train models, predict genres of audio files and briefly describe dataset, each script, network architectures and accuracies.
+In the following sections I will show how to train the models, predict genres of an audio files using provided scripts and briefly describe the dataset, each script, network architectures and its performance.

 ## How to train and predict